A generalized and adaptable tensor-contraction-based cluster expansion formalism for multicomponent solids: Methods and Results

 Note that our genetic algorithm used for TaW is likely to produce a similarly diverse training set for a quinary alloy as well, given an appropriate choice of seeds.
 However, the number of ordered sub-systems increases quickly with the number of alloying types, making the selection of seeds difficult for a quinary alloy like CoNiCrFeMn.
 Therefore, it is advantageous to use a data generation technique that is agnostic of an arbitrary choice of initial seeds.
 Furthermore, using surrogate models like above is more parallelizable, since each equilibration of each surrogate model is independent of the others.

 The resulting CE model accurately predicts the full set of Cowley SRO parameters for the CoNiCrFeMn alloy after equilibrating with Metropolis MC at $\SI{600}{K}$ from a fully random solution (Figure \ref{fig:cantor-mc}).
 The CE/MC routine seems to overestimate the magnitude of the $\text{Cr}$-$\text{Cr}$ SRO parameter $\chi_{\text{Cr}\text{Cr}}$ with respect to the MC/MD routine run with LAMMPS, i.e. the amount of self-segregation of $\text{Cr}$ is overestimated.
 However, importantly, the $\text{Cr}$-$\text{Cr}$ SRO parameter is predicted to be strongly negative, accurately predicting a strong tendency for $\text{Cr}$ to self-segregate.
+This is in agreement with experiments performed by Otto et al., which shows the precipitation of a Cr-rich phase at $\SI{500}{^\circ C}$ after sufficient annealing\cite{OTTO201640}.
+We note that this comparison is a bit strenuous, however, since the MC routines deployed above are on a single-phase fcc lattice, but experimentally the Cr-rich phase is bcc and precipitates mostly at grain boundaries.
+A more careful CE study would include an analysis of multi-phase systems and/or polycrystals, but this is not trivial, and is therefore saved for future work.
 We also note that the other SRO parameters for all alloying type pairs are in excellent quantitative agreement with the MC/MD routine results from LAMMPS.